valohai/docs/source/howto/new-user-guide/yaml.rst

   Valohai expects that you have a :ref:`yaml` in the root of your repository.
 The file defines what kind of jobs can be executed inside your project, and the different properties of each job type (these are called steps in Valohai).

-  You can either write the ``valohai.yaml`` by hand or if you're using Python you can use the :ref:`valohai-utils` define the configuration file in your code.
+  You can either write the ``valohai.yaml`` by hand or if you're using Python you can use the :ref:`valohai-utils` to define the configuration file in your code.

 Let's start by bringing just a single job type to Valohai.